Hashir-Jamil/LongBox/LOG.md

 ## Saturday, March 2nd, 2024

-    Eric & Ahan: Passed user session into the search comic repo and the favoruties panel.
+    Eric & Ahan: Passed user session into the search comic repo and the favouruties panel.
     Ahan: Added user can comment on a comic functionality, and the add comment appears in the list of comments.

 ## Sunday, March 3rd, 2024